Population genetics in microchannels: Experimental setup and characterizations

 {\em Tracking.} The tracking algorithm identified the same bacteria between consequent frames.
-Since we worked with densely packed bacteria in a confined area, we used a tracking algorithm based on construction of local structures and their further comparison \cite{tracking}.
-We constructed the local structures as Delaunay meshes with nodes at the centers of the bacteria (Fig.~\ref{fig:track_alg}a).
-Delaunay mesh maximizes the minimum angle of the triangles that generate the mesh and it is independent on topology of bacteria.
+Since we worked with densely packed bacteria, we used a tracking algorithm based on the construction of local structures and their comparison in consecutive frames \cite{tracking}.
+We constructed the local structures as Delaunay meshes with nodes at the centers of the bacteria (Fig.~\ref{fig:S3}A).
+The Delaunay mesh maximizes the minimum angle of the triangles that generate the mesh and it is independent on the topology of bacteria.
 In the algorithm, we compared cells using their positions with respect to other cells in the population rather than the morphological characteristics.
-Such approach is convenient for dense populations, because cells are in close mechanical interaction between each other.
-We associated a cell on a frame at time $t$ with the one on the next frame at time $t+\Delta t$ frame by minimizing the difference between their local structures.
-This is the forward step of the algorithm.
-The algorithm also includes a backward step to determine division events.
-In the backward step, all bacteria from a frame at time $t+\Delta t$ that were not associated with any bacteria on $t$ frame were compared to them in the same way in order to determine their mothers.
-We adapted the algorithm proposed in \cite{tracking} to reach higher accuracy for our experimental data.
+Such approach is convenient for dense populations, because cells are in contact between each other.
+The algorithm encompasses a forward and a backward step: \begin{itemize} \item In the forward step, we associated a cell on a frame at time $t$ with the one on the next frame at time $t+\Delta t$ by minimizing the difference between their local structures. \item In the backward step, all bacteria from a frame at time $t+\Delta t$ that were not associated with any bacteria on $t$ frame were compared to them in the same way in order to determine their mothers. \end{itemize} Our algorithm is an adaptation of the algorithm originally proposed in Ref.~\cite{tracking}.
 Mainly, we modified the similarity measures between local structures and set the specific order of cells comparisons.
-For growing populations in microchannels with open ends, it was more beneficial to compare cells starting from the center of the microchannel toward open ends, because otherwise we risked making wrong associations at the beginning with the removed cell that could affect further performance of the algorithm, see Fig.~\ref{fig:track_alg}a.
-The tracking algorithm returned spatial lineage trees for each cell in the channel.
-An example of such tree is shown in Fig.~\ref{fig:track_alg}b.
-The spatial trees contain all the information about the population dynamics.
+For growing populations in microchannels with open ends, it was more beneficial to compare cells starting from the center of the microchannel toward open ends, because otherwise we risked making wrong associations at the beginning with the removed cell that could affect further performance of the algorithm, see Fig.~\ref{fig:S3}A. The tracking algorithm returned spatial lineage trees for each cell in the channel.
+An example of such tree is shown in Fig.~\ref{fig:S3}B. The spatial trees contain all the information about the population dynamics.